 JUnit is a testing framework for Java.

-Sections below explains how to use JUnit in a project.
+This tutorial explains how to use JUnit in a project, with Gradle.

 [project root]\src\test\java\